Skip to main content

 From Wikipedia

 Ronald Gene Simmons Sr. (July 15, 1940 – June 25, 1990) was an American spree killer and former military serviceman who murdered 16 people, including 14 members of his own family, over a week in December 1987 in Arkansas.
-The killings, considered the deadliest case of familicide in United States history, occurred at his home near Dover and later at a nearby law office, convenience store, and workplace.
-Simmons served more than 20 years in the U.S. Navy and Air Force before retiring.
-He was convicted and sentenced to death, waived all appeals, and was executed by lethal injection in 1990, becoming the first person executed by that method in Arkansas.
+The killings, centered at his home near Dover and later at several public locations, remain the deadliest familicide and mass murder in Arkansas history.
+Simmons, a retired U.S. Navy and Air Force veteran, was convicted in two trials, sentenced to death, waived all appeals, and was executed by lethal injection in 1990 — the first person executed by that method in Arkansas.
+His refusal to appeal led to the U.S. Supreme Court case Whitmore v.